 Jamie Holt’s 6th-grade year has not been going the way she expected…and not in a middle-school meltdown manner.
 With her beloved mother’s obscure disappearance and the constant teasing of her peers, Jamie has enough on her plate.
 But things start to become really bizarre when she and 7th-grader Jack Prince are whisked off to a magical world: Pye Land: a land uncanny and endearing at the same time.
 Kamala Rivers, welcomes Jamie and Jack into her arms and gives them a mission that will change Pye Land’s future…forever.
 Jamie and Jack must stop the reign of the nefarious Mr. Newt, who has wreaked havoc all across Pye Land.
 If they don’t an evil force will soon shroud the entire universe, one planet at a time into darkness…

-Are you participating in Camp NaNoWriMo this month?
+What are you thoughts on writing challenges?
 Did you like my synopsis?
-Let me know in the comments below.
+Let me know down in the comments section below.

 Hello squad!
 Here it is, the penultimate CPC post, an awesome challenge hosted by Carol @ Peeking Through a Kaleidoscope.
 Just like I did in another CPC entry, I incorporated some pictures I took on a vacation into my story.
 I’m typing this post in New York City, so I have some cool pictures of the NYC skyline.